Vincent Duong

 Near the end of my PhD, I realized I was intellectually saturated with semiconductors.
 Semiconductor jobs would mean I could work at Apple or Intel doing fundamentally the same process engineering work.
 Several of my friends who did their PhDs in particle/astrophysics were moving into this new field called data science.
 I found the field of data science interesting and more intellectually diverse; I could work in health care, finance, logistics, etc every few years.
 The pay and flexibility didn't hurt either

 I took my initial data science job as the 2nd employee at a Stanford-based startup using machine learning focused on predictive maintenance in the connected vehicle space.
-I got introduced to the world of tech and saw the company grow from seed level to series A funding.
+I got introduced to the world of tech and saw the company grow from seed level to series A funding

-Now I work at Facebook in the Small Business Group, where I help small business advertisers use the Facebook platform to reach potential customers.
+For a few years, I worked at Facebook in the Small Business Group, where I helped small business advertisers use the Facebook platform to reach potential customers.
+My technical work focused on machine learning and experimental design (AB tests and causal inference techniques).

 Career Experience: